Answered! Jump to accepted answer.

 When do you need to use an article with a country, for example, La Corse or Corse.

-This relates to:En, dans = In, to with regions, states, counties (prepositions) -
+This question relates to:French lesson "En, dans = In, to with regions, states, counties (prepositions)"

 12 September 2017